 - www.torontodriveaway.com – private vehicle relocations from east to west

 - www.canadream.com – RV relocations (under the Hot Deals tab)

 Buying a used car

 Long-term visitors on a working holiday might want to investigate buying (and reselling) a used vehicle.
 Mandatory insurance should be your first concern – it’s expensive.
-In Ontario, ownership is not transferable until the purchaser’s insurance has been issued.
-In British Columbia, Saskatchewan, Manitoba and Québec, car insurance is operated by the government.
-In all other provinces and territories, you’re on your own.
+In Ontario, ownership is not transferable until the purchaser's insurance has been issued.
+In British Columbia, Saskatchewan and Manitoba, car insurance is operated by the government.
+In all other provinces and territories, you're on your own.